-Whenever possible without compromising the safety of the campus community, the Department should consult with Director of Public Relations or their designee to discuss the appropriate method of dissemination and to allow for any media distribution.
-The Director of Public Relations or their designee should also be consulted regarding the necessity, nature, and content of any corrections or updates to the initial Timely Warning or Emergency Notification, including the issuance of an "all clear" notification when a situation no longer poses a threat to the campus community.
+Whenever possible without compromising the safety of the campus community, the Department should consult with Director of Public Relations or his/her designee to discuss the appropriate method of dissemination and to allow for any media distribution.
+The Director of Public Relations or his/her designee should also be consulted regarding the necessity, nature, and content of any corrections or updates to the initial Timely Warning or Emergency Notification, including the issuance of an "all clear" notification when a situation no longer poses a threat to the campus community.

-VI UNIVERSITY SPECIFIC TERMINOLOGY
+IX.
+UNIVERSITY SPECIFIC TERMINOLOGY

-A. NinerNotice
+I. NinerNotice